Drug And Alcohol Addiction In Glendale, California

 Thankfully, treatment for a substance use disorder (SUD) is available to Glendale residents at numerous privately and publicly-funded rehab centers in the metro area.
 Los Angeles is home to some of the world’s most renowned addiction treatment facilities, and additional quality drug and alcohol rehabs are available all throughout the state.

-In most other parts of the country, the opioid epidemic is the primary public health concern.
-However, in California, most overdose deaths include two or more substances.
-Cocaine and meth are two of the most commonly co-abused substances in LA County.
-According to coroner’s reports, meth was present in twice as many cases as heroin and fentanyl combined.
-Furthermore, meth and cocaine are two of the most common substances involved in accidental deaths (after alcohol).
+In most other parts of the country, the Opioid epidemic is the primary public health concern.
+However, in California, most overdose deaths include 2 or more substances.
+Cocaine and Meth are 2 of the most commonly co-abused substances in Los Angeles County.
+According to coroner’s reports, Meth was present in twice as many cases as Heroin and Fentanyl combined.
+Furthermore, Meth and Cocaine are 2 of the most common substances involved in accidental deaths (after alcohol).

 Between 2013 and 2015, 2,282 people died of drug overdose in Los Angeles County.

 Addiction Treatment In Glendale